 So the first thing your best employers will do is to jump this ship.

 It will also affect the new employers.
-Does anyone want to work in the company with a bad reputation?
+Does anyone want to work in a company with a bad reputation?

 Loss of Potential Customers